connorrothschild/v1/index.md

 <img id="portrait" src="me/me.jpg" alt="Headshot of Connor Rothschild">

 Hi, I'm Connor!
-This website (my first version) is now archived, and everything you read below is likely outdated.
-I've transitioned to a new website, which you can find here](https://www.connorrothschild.com/)!
+This website (my first version) is now archived, and most of what you read below is likely outdated.
+I've transitioned to a new website, which you can find [here](https://www.connorrothschild.com/)!

 I'm a junior at [Rice University](https://www.rice.edu) studying Social Policy Analysis & Political Science and minoring in data science.